maciejg-git/litewind-alpine-documentation/documentation/dropdown-context.md

 ### Opening menu

-To show context menu simply dispatch `open-contextmenu` event anywhere in your application.
-The data in the dispatched event is an `object` with following properties:
+To show the context menu simply dispatch the `open-contextmenu` event anywhere in your application.
+The event's data should be an `object` with the following properties:
-- `id` of the context menu to show
+- `id`: the ID of the context menu to show
-- context `data`
+- `data`: context data
-- `$event` property containg native `contextmenu` event to calculate menu position
+- `$event`: the native `contextmenu` event used to calculate the menu position

 The context data is available in the `contextData` property in the menu template.